shuhei/shuhei.github.com/source/_posts/2019-10-08-migrating-from-bash-to-zsh.markdown

 For more details, please visit https://support.apple.com/kb/HT208050.
 ```

 I asked whether I should migrate to zsh on Twitter.
-Three people said "yes" as if it were a common sense.
+Three people said "yes" as if it was common sense.
 OK, let's migrate.

 ## Changing the default shell of tmux